-Ca ppm = Ca saturation (%) x CEC x 200
+Ca Concentration in ppm = Ca saturation (%) x CEC x 200

 The CEC is cation exchange capacity, and it can be found on the soil test result sheets.
+The unit of ppm means parts per million and equals mg Ca per kg soil.